-At the start of 2008 the following 14 companies were Corporate Partners of IDF Europe (in alphabetical order):
+At the start of 2009 the following 15 companies were Corporate Partners of IDF Europe (in alphabetical order):

-AstraZeneca, Bayer, Bioton, Eli Lilly, GlaxoSmithKline, LifeScan, Medtronic, Merck Sharp & Dohme, Novartis, Novo Nordisk, Pfizer Europe, Roche Diagnostics, Sanofi Aventis and Servier.
+AstraZeneca, Bayer, Bioton, Dexcom, Eli Lilly, GlaxoSmithKline, LifeScan, Medtronic, Merck Sharp & Dohme, Novartis, Novo Nordisk, Pfizer Europe, Roche Diagnostics, Sanofi Aventis and Servier (the latter informed us that it will not pursue with its partnership as from the 2nd half of 2009)

-Since the General Assembly in Dublin in September 2007 2006 two meetings with the Corporate Partners were held: 8 February 2007 and 19 September 2008.
-The next meetings are planned in February 2009 and October 2009.
+Since the General Assembly in Malta in 2008 two meetings with the Corporate Partners were held: 19 February 2009 and 29 June 2009.
+The next meetings are planned in February 2010 and October 2010.
 We are all of them very thankful for making our activities possible.